 Everything you always wanted to know about leases but were too afraid to ask

-It is safe to say that this new cautiousness has meant that buyers are steering away from leasehold property partly because they are being prudent and partly because they do not understand why we have long residential leases.
-What exactly is meant by a lease?
+The buyer knew very little about leases, which is not uncommon because freehold property tends to be more common.
+So, what exactly is meant by a lease?
 This question triggers the usual scratching of heads because leases are to some extent a bit like elephants.
 You would recognise one if you saw it, but it would be very hard to describe it.
-Of course, you find far more variety in leases than you do in elephants and solicitors have yet to find a way to charge for time dealing with an elephant.
+Of course, you find far more variety in leases than you do in elephants, and solicitors have yet to find a way to charge for time dealing with an elephant.

 Why do we need leases?

 Most of these obligations are designed to help us rub along nicely with our neighbours and the law allows these obligations on freehold land as long as they only prohibit owners from doing something rather than actively requiring them to do something positive, namely something that costs them money.
 This is essentially why any group of properties that need their respective owners to all pay into a common fund cannot easily be freehold.
 This would include a block of flats or group of maisonettes where someone must look after communal gardens or put in place a single insurance policy.
-For there to be enforceable obligations between neighbours to put money in a shared hat the neighbours must all own their properties on leases.
+For there to be enforceable obligations between neighbours to put money in a shared hat, the neighbours must all own their properties on leases.
 A mortgage lender will generally not advance a mortgage on a flat if it is freehold.
 When it comes to flats and maisonettes, freehold is in fact the poor relation to leasehold.

 Good Leases and Bad Leases